Skip to content

 How are print plates estimated?

-Print plates are a one‑time charge per item/size.
+Print plates are priced based on square inches of artwork per color.
+Plate charges are separate from the box price and are a one-time charge per item and size.
 NWPB stores and maintains them at no cost.
-After three years without use, we will ask whether you’d like them returned or destroyed.
+After three years without use, we'll ask whether you'd like them returned or destroyed.

 What is a cutting die?